stackvana/hook.io/view/blog/the-monolith-versus-the-microservice-a-tale-of-two-applications.markdown

 ### Worker

-Second, they built the `worker` component, which will be used to execute services.
+Second, they built the `worker` component, which is used to execute services.
 Workers receive incoming HTTP requests from the server and execute service source code in response to these requests.

 The team chooses to use the <a href="https://npmjs.org/package/run-service">run-service</a> npm module which acts a thin layer of abstraction for executing untrusted source code in response to incoming HTTP requests.